Kering: Luxury (since 2013)

+On July 7, 2026, Kering terminated its Gucci Beauty licensing agreement with Coty, ahead of the original June 2028 expiration date.
+Under the revised terms, Coty will receive approximately $400 million, continue operating Gucci Beauty through mid-2027, and subsequently, a new 50-year licensing agreement with L'Oréal will take effect on July 1, 2027.

 Activities

 Kering's headquarters are located in the former Hôpital Laennec in the 7th arrondissement of Paris.
 The parent holding company of Kering is Groupe Artémis.
-In 2024, Kering made 17.2 billion euros in revenue, and managed 47,000 employees and 1,813 stores.
+In 2025, Kering made 14.67 billion euros in revenue, and managed 43,731 employees and 1,719 stores.

 Kering fully or partially owns the following brands: